-During the year expenses of £55 (2020:nil) were reimbursed to staff governors in respect of class room expenses.
+During the period expenses of £48 (2022: £88) were reimbursed to staff governors in respect of class room expenses.

 Other related party transactions involving the governors are set out within the related parties note.

 10 Governors' and officers' insurance

 The academy trust has opted into the Department for Education's Risk Protection Arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
 This scheme protects governors and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy trust business, and provides cover up to £10,000,000.
 It is not possible to quantify the governors and officers indemnity element from the overall cost of the RPA scheme.